-An important part of creating fault-tolerant distributed systems is providing the ability for multiple nodes to come to a consensus about state in the system.
-The problem of distributed consensus has been around for a long time and has typically been solved using implementations of the popular Paxos algorithm.
-However Paxos has been shown to be difficult to fully understand, let alone to implement.
-The difficulties related to Paxos has spawned much work over the years in trying to make it a more practical protocol.
-In this spirit, a group of researchers at Stanford (Diego Ongaro and John Ousterhout) have developed the Raft protocol, which is what you will be implementing in this project.
-Raft is a consensus protocol that was designed with the primary goal of understandability without compromising on correctness or performance (when compared to protocols like Paxos.)
+An important part of creating fault-tolerant distributed systems is providing the ability for multiple nodes to come to a consensus about state.
+The problem of distributed consensus has been around for a long time and has typically been solved using implementations of the popular Paxos1 algorithm.
+Paxos, however, has been shown to be difficult to fully understand, let alone implement.
+The difficulties related to Paxos have spawned much work over the years in trying to make a more practical protocol.
+In this spirit, a group of researchers at Stanford (Diego Ongaro and John Ousterhout) have developed the Raft protocol2, which is what you will be implementing in this project.
+Raft is a consensus protocol that was designed with the primary goal of understandability without compromising on correctness or performance (when compared to protocols like Paxos).

-&lt;sup>1https://en.wikipedia.org/wiki/Paxos\(computer\science)
+1https://en.wikipedia.org/wiki/Paxos(computer_science)

 The Raft creators and others have created numerous resources about how the protocol works.
-As we saw in class, the visualization from The Secret Lives of Data is a great introduction to the protocol.
-In addition to this the official Raft website has numerous resources available.
-We urge you to reference the "In Search of an Understandable Consensus Algorithm (Extended Version)" paper for further details about the protocol.
+As we saw in class, the visualization from The Secret Lives of Data3 is a great introduction to the protocol.
+In addition to this, the official Raft website2 has numerous resources available.
+We urge you to reference the "In Search of an Understandable Consensus Algorithm (Extended Version)"4 paper for further details about the protocol.
 We have taken some bits from the paper and included them in this document for your reference.
-Lastly, if you would like to learn even more we suggest you look at Diego Ongaro's dissertation, where he discusses in more detail topics such as how clients should interact with a Raft cluster, etc.
+Lastly, if you would like to learn even more, we suggest you look at Diego Ongaro's dissertation5, where he discusses in more detail topics such as how clients should interact with a Raft cluster, etc.

 Software that makes use of Raft usually works by interpreting the entries in the log as input to a state machine.
-For this project, we have provided you with code that will calculate the next step of a hash chain each time it finds an ADD command in the log, based on a starting value sent by an INIT command.
+For this project, we have provided you with code that will calculate the next step of a hash chain6 each time it finds an ADD command in the log, based on a starting value sent by an INIT command.
 When you move on to implementing the fourth project, Puddlestore, you will replace the hash chain operations and commands with ones more relevant to implementing a file system.